 "She had wanted a horse since she was in the second grade," says Randy.
 "We knew right away she was going to be a successful competitor."

-"I try to ride as often as I can despite my busy school and treatment schedule," says Caitlin.
-"My horses are comforting and have helped me through this difficult time."
+"I tried to ride as often as I could despite my busy school and treatment schedule," says Caitlin.
+"My horses are comforting and helped me through the difficult time."